-Given National Park status in June of 1938 by President Franklin Roosevelt, who wanted to build on the moment of previous presidents to preserve the forested areas that were being exploited by logging companies, which was in turn damaging the waterways and destroying this stunning region.
-He also wanted to preserve the large, gentle elk that were named after his uncle in-law, President Theodore Rosevelt.
-In 1986, Olympic National Park was designated as a UNESCO World Heritage Site in order to help preserve and emphasize its important in historical, cultural, biological, and social contexts.
+Given National Park status in June of 1938 by President Franklin Roosevelt, who wanted to build on the moment of previous presidents to preserve the forested areas that were being exploited by logging companies, which was, in turn, damaging the waterways and destroying this stunning region.
+He also wanted to preserve the large, gentle elk that were named after his uncle-in-law, President Theodore Rosevelt.
+In 1986, Olympic National Park was designated as a UNESCO World Heritage Site in order to help preserve and emphasize its importance in historical, cultural, biological, and social contexts.

 How to Reach Olympic National Park

 Olympic National Park is open 24/7, 365 days per year, and can be reached from Seattle via a 2.5 hour, 110-mile drive, or from nearby Port Angeles which is only about a 15-minute drive away.
 There is a ferry that can take vehicles across Puget Sound when traveling from Seattle, but unless you are traveling early in the morning on a weekday, it may end up adding more time to your drive, ergo I recommend instead driving around Puget Sound.
 The nearest major airport is the SeaTac (SEA aka Seattle-Tacoma) airport in Seattle.

 With a GPS and a car, the National Park can be accessed from really anywhere in the state.
 Common trailheads that can easily be reached via driving with a GPS include the Olympic National Park Visitors Center entrance, the Hurricane Ridge Visitor Center, Hoh Rain Forest Visitor Center, Staircase Ranger Station, and the Elwha Ranger Station, plus a few others along the US 101 highway that winds around the peninsula.